Ihor16/nginx-conf/docs/notes.md

 - `nghttp2-client` | need this to benchmark the response timings
 - `nghttp -nys https://ihor16.com/index.html` | shows timings of received responses only the response for the specified file, i.e., `index.html`
 - `nghttp -nysa https://ihor16.com/index.html` | shows timings of received responses for the specified file and it's linked assets, e.g., `index.html` along with `style.css`
-- Pushing additional data to a client as a part of response
+- Pushes additional data to a client as a part of response
 ```nginx
 location = /index.html {
     # resources that will be pushed together with index.html